 Name of Subscriber/Owner:

-On behalf of the above-named Subscriber or Owner, the following individuals are authorized to make additions to the account, request redemptions, change the distribution rate, and conduct other business with the Fund ("Authorized Person").
-Any change in the Authorized Person must be sent in writing to the UUA with certification of approval by the governing body of the Congregation.
+make additions to the account, request a business with the Fund ("Authorized Pe redemptions, erson").
+Any o the following individuals are authorized to change the distribution rate, and conduct other change in the Authorized Person must be sent in the governing body of the Congregation.

 Date: , 20

 Name and Email Address Attested Signature

 Name:

-Email address:
+Email:

+Name:

+Email:

+Name:

+Email:

+Name:

+Email:

+Name:

+Email:

 Name:

 Email: